Need a data scientist? Why you should consider a data science contractor

 Many companies focus on hiring permanent employees for their data science roles when, in some cases, a data science contractor might provide a convenient, more readily-available solution while also offering other advantages.

 If you’re like many of the analytics leaders and HR professionals we talk to, you know how hard it is to build a strong data science team.
-Given that everyone is chasing a few fish in a small pool, it’s hard to find strong candidates with the skill sets you need and to then win over the other companies fishing in that same pool.
+Given that everyone is chasing a few fish in a small pool, it’s hard to find strong candidates with the skill set you need.
+Then you have to win them over before the other employers fishing in that same pool.
+But there are many circumstances where working with contractors for data science roles can be a significant benefit.

 When should you use a data science contractor?